works until test it!

 to set up funding

-Scroll down or slides
+Scroll down or slides will repeat

 The nation’s K-12 teachers are not at fault.
 In fact, the U.S. public K-12 system, along with its teachers, is regarded by other top industrialized nations as the best in the world.
 The global community recognizes the system’s remarkable ability to prepare a diverse range of students for success in U.S. colleges and universities.